 Senators on the committee said they were concerned that too much information was classified and too many employees and contractors have security clearances.

-experts have long argued that the security clearance process is antiquated and in need of modernization.
+"Many national security experts have long argued that the security clearance process is antiquated and in need of modernization.
 Given recent events, I think we have to ask whether the system is fundamentally flawed," Sen. Tom Carper, a Delaware Democrat and committee chairman, said in his remarks.

 Four senators have introduced legislation to require more frequent checks on government employees and contractors who are awarded security clearances.